Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 Recoil and Spotting Your Own Shots

+Why?
 Because:

-• You often hunt alone.
+• You often hunt alone

-• You need to confirm impact.
+• You need to confirm impact immediately

-• You may need immediate follow-up shots.
+• You may need fast follow-up shots on multiple targets

 22 Creedmoor Recoil